trekhleb/state-of-the-art-shitcode/README.md

 ### 💩 Always write comments in your native language

+If you violated the "No comments" principle then at least try to write comments in you local language.
+You don't plan to have international teams in the future anyways.

-_If your native language is English you may violate this rule_
+If your native language is English you may violate this rule.

 Good 👍🏻